 Nasdaq proposed, and the SEC has approved, a clarification that an issuer can be delisted for misrepresenting material information to Nasdaq.
-Current Nasdaq rules do not explicitly state that an issuer that makes a material misrepresentation to Nasdaq, omits necessary material information in a communication with Nasdaq, or otherwise fails to provide requested material information, may be delisted.
+In the past, Nasdaq rules did not explicitly state that an issuer that makes a material misrepresentation to Nasdaq, omits necessary material information in a communication with Nasdaq, or otherwise fails to provide requested material information, may be delisted.